aosasona/stripr/README.md

 make build-all
 ```

-You could tinker with the Makefile to build for other platforms but I have not tested it outside Unix at the moment, let me know if you have any issues.
+You could tinker with the Makefile to build for other platforms, but I have not tested it outside Unix at the moment, let me know if you have any issues.